pat-earl/faculty-page/src/teaching/2020-2021/252-unix-admin/hw/hw1.md

 ## Grading

 This assignment is worth 15 points.
 Be sure to include the documentation header.
 Other documentation is not required.

+## Credits:

+Assignment was originally created by and is used with permission from Dr. Lisa Frye.